-Try these techniques from the Women's Devotional Bible to help you reap the benefits of daily prayer.
+Try these techniques excerpted from the Women's Devotional Bible and reap the benefits of daily prayer.

 You have a busy schedule, and sometimes it seems impossible for you to cultivate a regular devotional habit.
 But you can have a meaningful daily devotional life.

 Here are three tips that may help you: